-Any stockholder or any other interested party who desires to communicate with our Board of Directors, our nonmanagement directors or any specified individual director, may do so by directing such correspondence to the attention of the General Counsel and Corporate Secretary, Surrozen, Inc., 171 Oyster Point Blvd., Suite 400, South San Francisco, California 94080.
-The General Counsel and Corporate Secretary will forward the communication to the appropriate director or directors as appropriate.
+Any stockholder or any other interested party who desires to communicate with our Board of Directors, our non-management directors or any specified individual director, may do so by directing such correspondence to the attention of our Corporate Secretary, Surrozen, Inc., 171 Oyster Point Blvd., Suite 400, South San Francisco, California 94080.
+Our Corporate Secretary will forward the communication to the appropriate director or directors as appropriate.